Vegan Pumpkin Bread (Easy + Healthy)

 How To Make Vegan Pumpkin Bread

 Making vegan pumpkin bread is as easy as 1, 2, 3!
-Here you can find photos for reference when baking your loaf.
+Here you’ll find photos for reference when baking your loaf.

-• Simply mix the dry ingredients together in a mixing bowl, add in the wet ingredients and mix, just until the flour is combined.
+- Simply mix the dry ingredients together in a bowl, add the wet ingredients, and mix just until the flour is combined.

-• Once done, let cool (shown below) and enjoy the flavors of fall!
+- Once done, let it cool (shown below) and enjoy the flavors of fall!

 And that’s it – the best 1 bowl vegan pumpkin bread made easy and healthy!